nhsconnect/FHIR-SpineCore/pages/overview/overview_release_notes.md

 - Minor changes to [error handling](resources_error_handling.html) page to clarify issue severity
 - Minor changes to [JWT](security_jwt.html) page to clarify use of iss and aud claims, and to add JWT validation rules
 - Added a page in the legacy section with details of the [Gazetteer service](legacy_gazetteer.html)
+- Updates to error code lists to cover National Record Locator

 ## 1.0.1-live (3rd August 2018) ##